cybertheory/aif/readme.md

-# AI Integration Protocol (AIP)
+# AI Integration Protocol (AIF)

-The AI Integration Protocol (AIP) is a standardized approach for managing AI-generated integration mappings and maintaining a standard for exchanging schemas between systems.
+The Autonomous Integration Framework (AIF) is a standardized approach and set of tools for managing AI-generated integration mappings and maintaining a standard for exchanging schemas between systems.

 ## Key Features